cogitosnippet/Advice_Generator-App/README.md

 Your users should be able to:

 - View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page..
 - Generate a new piece of advice by clicking the dice icon..

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.